intel/llvm-test-suite/SYCL/README.md

 ***CMAKE_CXX_COMPILER*** should point to the DPCPP compiler

+***DPCPP_RT_LIBRARY_DIR*** (optional) if present sets location for DPC++ runtime libraries to be used on the test execution.
+The test built is done with libraries which are part of the DPC++ compiler.
+This parameter can be used to verify DPC++ compiler and runtime cross-build compatibility.

 ***SYCL_TARGET_DEVICES*** defines comma separated target device types (default value is cpu,gpu,acc,host).
 Supported target_devices values are:
  - **cpu**  - CPU device available in OpenCL backend only;